vacp2p/rfc/content/docs/rfcs/32/README.md

 - spam verification

 **1. `external_nullifier` correctness**
-Upon received `output_message`, first the `external_nullifierexternal_nullifier` field is checked, to ensure that the message matches the current external_nullifier.
+Upon received `output_message`, first the `external_nullifier` field is checked, to ensure that the message matches the current `external_nullifier`.
-If the external_nullifier is correct the verification continues, otherwise the message is discarded.
+If the `external_nullifier` is correct the verification continues, otherwise, the message is discarded.

 **2. non-duplicate message check**
 The received message is checked to ensure it is not duplicate.